Crossing estimates for the Ising model on general s-embeddings: Introduction, main results and perspectives

 and $\cE(G)$ denotes the set of even subgraphs of $G$.
 By naturally identifying an edge $e$ of $G$ to the associated face $z(e)$ of the bipartite graph $\Lambda(G):=G^{\bullet} \cup G^\circ$, one can construct an \emph{abstract parametrization} (i.e. a priori without any geometric interpretation) of the coupling constant $x(e)$ given by

-This abstract definition is purely combinatorial, and thus does \emph{not} require to fix an embedding of~$G$ into~$\C$: this fact was used by Chelkak to introduce the notion of \emph{s-embeddings} in \cite{Ch-ICM18,Che20}.
-The overall goal of his construction is to provide an embedding procedure that allows to study large scale properties of weighted planar graphs $(G,x)$ carrying critical or near-critical weights, depending on its collection of edge weights $(x(e))_{e\in E}$, including those locally very irregular, in a spirit similar works such as e.g. circle packing embeddings \cite{GGJN}, Tutte's embeddings \cite{gwynne2021tutte} or more recently Cardy's embeddings \cite{holden2023convergence}.
-The notion of (near-)criticality, which we understand here to be related to the existence of a non-trivial scaling limit as well as the absence of infinite clusters for primal and dual models at the same time, looks to be not yet proposed for generic planar graphs, except in particular cases, whose most famous examples are periodic lattices \cite{cimasoni-duminil}, the Z-invariant setup \cite{BdTR2, park-iso} or Lis' circle packings \cite{lis-kites}.
-Therefore, one aim of this paper is to propose one notion of criticality for general planar graphs, which can be read from the way the graph is embedded into the plane.
-As an example, the square lattice chosen with critical or off-critical weights will lead to embeddings with drastically different large scale properties (see \cite[Figure 2]{Che20}).
-More importantly, this allows to reformulate one notion of criticality (for crossing estimates) from the point of view of the spectral properties of the operator associated to the propagation equation \eqref{eq:3-terms} (see the question formulated in Section \ref{sub:novelties} for more details).
+This abstract definition is purely combinatorial and thus does \emph{not} require fixing an embedding of~$G$ into~$\C$: this fact was used by Chelkak to introduce the notion of \emph{s-embeddings} in \cite{Ch-ICM18,Che20}.
+The overall goal of his construction is to provide an embedding procedure that allows the study of large-scale properties of weighted planar graphs $(G,x)$ carrying critical or near-critical weights, depending on its collection of edge weights $(x(e))_{e\in E}$, including those that are locally very irregular, in a spirit similar to works such as, e.g., circle packing embeddings \cite{GGJN}, Tutte's embeddings \cite{gwynne2021tutte}, or more recently Cardy's embeddings \cite{holden2023convergence}.
+The notion of (near-)criticality, which we understand here to be related to the existence of a non-trivial scaling limit as well as the absence of infinite clusters for primal and dual models at the same time, does not yet seem to have been proposed for generic planar graphs except in particular cases, the most famous examples being periodic lattices \cite{cimasoni-duminil}, the Z-invariant setup \cite{BdTR2, park-iso}, or Lis' circle packings \cite{lis-kites}.
+Therefore, one aim of this paper is to propose a notion of criticality for general planar graphs, which can be read from the way the graph is embedded into the plane.
+As an example, the square lattice chosen with critical or off-critical weights will lead to embeddings with drastically different large-scale properties (see \cite[Figure 2]{Che20}).
+More importantly, this allows us to reformulate a notion of criticality (for crossing estimates) from the point of view of the spectral properties of the operator associated with the propagation equation \eqref{eq:3-terms} (see the question formulated in Section \ref{sub:novelties} for more details).